|Coordinates:||19.9408 N 73.7489 E|

 Description of some caves

-Cave 15 - contains inscription which mentions the last Sathvan King Sri Yajna Satkarni.
-This king ruled over the western Maharashtra - thus it is possible that it was carved in early 3rd century AD.
+- Cave 15 - contains inscription which mentions the last Sathvan King Sri Yajna Satkarni.
+This king ruled over the western Maharashtra - thus it is possible that it was carved in the early 3rd century AD.
 Other inscriptions in other caves mention other kings.